Short answer

 New evidence on appeal?

-The appeal court will not hear evidence that was not before the lower court, unless it (the appeal court) has specifically permitted this.
+The appeal court will generally not hear evidence that was not before the lower court, unless it (the appeal court) has specifically permitted this.

 What happens at the end?